blue2cat/blue2cat/README.md

 Currently, I am working on a cybersecurity research project at Western Washington University that involves capturing, analyzing, and visualizing network traffic from IoT devices on home networks.

 In my free time, I enjoy building and analyzing systems.
 This interest has myriad applications.
 Some projects I have completed include:
-* Designing a Kubernetes replacement for a Docker-compose based server solution.
+* Designing a Kubernetes replacement for a Docker-compose server solution
-* Reverse engineering IoT firmware.
+* Reverse engineering IoT firmware
-* Writing elegant, secure server applications in C.
+* Writing elegant, secure server applications in C
-* Designing PowerShell scripts that provide metrics on software versions across a network of servers.
+* Designing PowerShell scripts that provide metrics on software versions across a network of servers